Bursaries

 Not a recipient of a full scholarship or sponsorship

-*Note: If you're receiving the Mendaki Tertiary Tuition Fee Subsidy (TTFS), you’re still eligible to apply for a government-funded bursary.
+Recipients of the Mendaki Tertiary Tuition Fee Subsidy can apply for government-funded bursary.

 (Effective AY2026)